Audience path

 April 2026

-The site now describes the active v0.1–v0.5 runtime lanes: reference pipeline, indoor+outdoor sensing, flood coverage, trust scoring, and governance enforcement.
+The site now describes active v0.1–v0.5 engineering lanes: reference pipeline, indoor+outdoor sensing, flood coverage, trust scoring, and governance enforcement, while keeping packet-status boundaries explicit.
 Next: pilot geography with partners and field milestones as they land.
 Project note.

 Organize